Privacy Policy | Imprint | Prinect Know How | Prinect Release Notes Logo HEIDELBERG

 Save

-You can select this button only if inputs or changes can be made in the "Properties".
+You can select this button only if inputs or changes were made in the "Properties".
 In this case, the changes are applied and saved when you click this button.

 Refresh